Announcements

 Closing

-There will also be a 45 question, timed test.
+There will also be a 40 question test.
 Make sure to review all of the content covered this year!
 Now that I have explained the final, I would like to close with a few words.
 This year has been a turning point in your magical education!
 You are starting the downhill slope of your magical education, and that means all of your courses will be covering more advanced, and important, information.
 Never forget why you are studying the creatures of the magical world, even if you find yourself worried about a test or essay, or if we study a particularly dangerous or difficult creature.
 We have saved these creatures for the end to make sure you are fully prepared to absorb all of the information about them, because one small mistake when handling them can change your life.
 Thank you for an amazing year!
-I would like to turn the lesson over to Professor Cattercorn, who has a few words she would like to say.

 Lesson content written by Professor Elizabeth Anne